scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 It is therefore recommended to deploy multiple, independent CAs within an ISD that can issue certificates to all member ASes.
 ASes should then be able to quickly switch over to a backup CA to renew their certificates in time.

+## Processes

+An ISD is governed by voting ASes.
+In existing deployments, voting ASes may produce a regulations document to facilitate operations.
+Such document typically describes:
+  - roles and responsibilities
+  - processes
+  - admission criteria
+  - protection measures for keys (e.g., use of HSMs)
+  - actions in case of compromise or regulations breach
+  - governance structure

+  This drafts describes a typical TRC signing ceremony in [](#initial-ceremony), further processes are outside of the scope of this document.

 # Security Considerations